The Cahill Advantage

-Cahill advised the debt financing banks in 8 of the 10 biggest completed buyouts in U.S. history, and is consistently involved in headline making deals, such as the pending: $67 billion buyout of EMC Corp by Dell, acquisition of Family Dollar Stores by Dollar Tree and $19 billion acquisition of SanDisk by Western Digital.
+Cahill advised the debt financing banks in 9 of the 10 largest completed buyouts in U.S. history, and is consistently involved in headline-making deals, such as the landmark $67 billion buyout of EMC Corp by Dell, the acquisition of SanDisk by Western Digital and acquisition of Time Warner Cable by Charter Communications.
 Top financial institutions trust Cahill to deliver solutions-focused advice and deal execution in the most sophisticated and challenging finance transactions.
 These include BofA Merrill Lynch, Barclays, Citigroup, Credit Suisse, Deutsche Bank, JPMorgan, UBS and Wells Fargo.

-Cahill is consistently ranked as the top legal advisor to U.S. and European high yield bond underwriters, ranking number one by Bloomberg for representing investment banks in the over $250 billion (2015) US corporate high yield debt markets and number one by Thomson Reuters for representing lenders and arrangers in the over $900 billion (2015) US corporate leveraged (i.e. non-investment grade) syndicated loan markets.
-In 2015, Cahill won The Legal 500's Debt Capital Markets Team of the Year Award.
+Cahill is consistently ranked as the top legal advisor to U.S. and European high yield bond underwriters, ranking number one by Bloomberg for representing investment banks in the over $250 billion (2016) US corporate high yield debt markets and number one by Thomson Reuters for representing lenders and arrangers in the over $900 billion (2016) US corporate leveraged (i.e. non-investment grade) syndicated loan markets.

 Litigation and Regulatory

-In 2015, Cahill secured several major victories.
+In 2016, Cahill secured several major litigation victories.
 In a precedent-setting lawsuit for Amarin Pharma, Inc. the firm prevailed in a closely-watched First Amendment case that challenged the constitutionality of FDA restrictions on off-label promotion.
 Cahill prevailed on behalf of Deutsche Bank in a long-standing multi-billion dollar litigation brought by Sebastian Holdings, an offshore investment fund run by Alexander Vik, in New York Supreme Court.
-The firm also continues to represent Standard & Poor’s Financial Services LLP (S&P) in litigations relating to S&P’s ratings of mortgage-backed securities.
+The firm also continues to represent S&P Global in litigations relating to S&P’s ratings of mortgage-backed securities.
 Cahill is representing Credit Suisse AG and its subsidiaries in civil litigations and investigations with respect to alleged manipulation of the London Interbank Offered Rate (LIBOR), foreign exchange (FX) rate, ISDAFIX rate and other reference rates during the financial crisis.

 Cahill advises numerous companies, boards and committees on white collar and corporate governance-related matters, including internal and governmental investigations around the world.
-Cahill represents the Audit Committee of Walmart’s Board of Directors in connection with an international investigation into alleged violations of the FCPA.
-Cahill partner David Kelley was appointed by the U.S. Attorney’s Office for the Southern District of New York to serve as Monitor of Toyota Motor Corporation in connection with Toyota’s statements to regulators and the public regarding issues of vehicle safety.
+Among other things, Cahill represents the Audit Committee of Walmart’s Board of Directors in connection with an international investigation into alleged violations of the FCPA.
 Cahill’s securities litigation and white collar defense practice is top-ranked by Chambers USA, The Legal 500 and Benchmark Litigation.
 Cahill was also named a Top Ten “FCPA Powerhouse” law firm by Law360.

 Throughout the firm’s history, Cahill lawyers have appeared before the U.S. Supreme Court in landmark cases, including: NBC v.
 United States, which helped to establish the authority of the Federal Communications Commission; Times-Picayune v.
 United States, which is among the Court’s seminal antitrust tying rulings; and United States v.
 Grinnell Corp., which addressed monopolization.
-Cahill partner Floyd Abrams represented The New York Times in New York Times Co. v.
+Cahill Senior Counsel Floyd Abrams represented The New York Times in New York Times Co. v.
 United States (the “Pentagon Papers” case) and appeared before the Court in Citizens United v.
-Federal Election Commission on behalf of Senator Mitch McConnell.
-Cahill represented New York Times reporter and Pulitzer Prize-winning author James Risen in a nearly eight-year legal battle with the U.S. Department of Justice to keep him from having to testify about the identity of confidential sources used in his book, State of War.
+Federal Election Commission.
+Cahill more recently represented New York Times reporter and Pulitzer Prize-winning author James Risen in a nearly eight-year legal battle with the U.S. Department of Justice to keep him from having to testify about the identity of confidential sources used in his book, State of War.
 Cahill filed a brief, as amicus curiae, on behalf of Fordham University, Boston College, DePaul University, Georgetown University, College of the Holy Cross, Marquette University, University of Notre Dame and University of San Francisco in Fisher v.
 University of Texas at Austin, a case that involved a challenge to the University of Texas’s undergraduate admissions policy that considers race as one of a series of factors in evaluating applications for admission.

 Cahill also has Antitrust, Appellate, Bankruptcy & Restructuring, Communications, Crisis Advisory & Management, Environmental, Executive Compensation, Intellectual Property, Mergers & Acquisitions, Pro Bono, Real Estate, Tax and Trusts & Estates practices.